ndpp/ndpp/docs/source/usersguide/input.rst

 -------------------------

 The ``<energy_bins>`` element provides the energy group structure to NDPP.
-``<energy_bins>`` simply contains a monotonically increasing list of bounding energies for a number of groups.
+``<energy_bins>`` simply contains a list (in increasing order) of bounding energies for a number of groups.
+The list must be in increasing order to avoid errors during the execution of NDPP.
 For example, if this element is specified as ``<energy_bins> 0.0 1.0 20.0 </energy_bins>``, then two energy groups will be created, one with energies between 0 and 1 MeV and the other with energies between 1 and 20 MeV.

 ``<integrate_chi>`` Element